aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 If the chains runs at about the same relative speed this can then be repeated forever; with pinning actions happening as often as the rewards incentivize it.

-If chain speeds deviate we might have to adjust `GOff` or we could make a single PC/CC generation longer (shorter is probably a worse option).
-There should be a mechanism for proposing, validating, and voting about such adjustments.

 ## CC design